vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS student guide - Windows and SQL Server 2008 EOS.md

 ![Azure Cost Management by Cloudyn allows you to monitor and visualize usage and cost to better optimize your cloud spend.](images/2018-06-15-16-00-20.png)

-## Step 2: Design a proof of concept solution
+## Step 2: Design and present the solution

 **Outcome**

-Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+Present a part of the solution to the target customer audience in a 15-minute chalk-talk format.

-Timeframe: 60 minutes
+Timeframe: 3 parts, 15 minutes each

-**Business needs**

-Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

-1. Who should you present this solution to?
-Who is your target customer audience?
-Who are the decision makers?

-2. What customer business needs do you need to address with your solution?

-**Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart:
+**Presentation**

+Directions:

+1. Pair with another table.

+2. One table is the Microsoft team and the other table is the customer.

+3. The Microsoft team presents part of the proposed solution to the customer.

+4. The customer makes one of the objections from the list of objections.

+5. The Microsoft team responds to the objection.

+6. The customer team gives feedback to the Microsoft team.

+7. Tables switch roles and repeat Steps 2-6.

-_Assess - Plan for end of support_
+_Part 1 - Assess - Plan for end of support_

 - **Inventory**: Fabrikam needs to build an inventory of their current systems.
 Determine what needs to be tracked in this inventory.
 What information would you track in your inventory to help Fabrikam organize and prioritize systems for their end of support planning?
 How would you prioritize systems?